-Northwest Nazarene University offers the Bachelor of Arts, Bachelor of Science, and Bachelor of Science in Nursing degrees.
+Northwest Nazarene University offers the Bachelor of Arts, Bachelor of Science, Bachelor of Science in Engineering, and Bachelor of Science in Nursing degrees.
 To qualify for a bachelor's degree at NNU, the student must satisfy the seven (7) requirements described below.
 Faculty and staff members at the university advise students concerning progress toward graduation.
 However, the student is responsible for meeting all graduation requirements.